-Airbnb has six cancellation policies that you can offer to your guests, which are called Flexible, Moderate, Strict, Long Term, Super Strict 30 Days, and Super Strict 60 Days, all explained in detail here.
+Airbnb has six cancellation policies that you can offer to your guests.
+These policies are called Flexible, Moderate, Strict, Long Term, Super Strict 30 Days, and Super Strict 60 Days.

-Due to its rental types, Vrbo is more strict than Airbnb and a full refund is impossible even for the Relaxed option, which returns only 50 percent of the money only if the booking cancellation happens 14 days in advance.
+Due to its rental types, Vrbo is more strict than Airbnb.
+A full refund is impossible even for the Relaxed option, which returns only 50% of the money only if the cancellation happens 14 days in advance.
 The Airbnb Flexible option enables guests to get a full refund within 24 hours before check-in.

 According to both Airbnb and Vrbo cancellation policies, refunds do not include the rental service fee.